Azure Cosmos DB integrated cache - Overview

 The Azure Cosmos DB integrated cache is an in-memory cache that helps you ensure manageable costs and low latency as your request volume grows.
 The integrated cache is easy to set up and you don’t need to spend time writing custom code for cache invalidation or managing backend infrastructure.
-Your integrated cache uses a dedicated gateway within your Azure Cosmos DB account.
-The integrated cache is the first of many Azure Cosmos DB features that will utilize a dedicated gateway for improved performance.
-You can choose from three possible dedicated gateway sizes based on the number of cores and memory needed for your workload.
+The integrated cache uses the dedicated gateway within your Azure Cosmos DB account.
+When provisioning your dedicated gateway, you can choose the number of nodes and the node size based on the number of cores and memory needed for your workload.
 Each dedicated gateway node has a separate integrated cache from the others.

 An integrated cache is automatically configured within the dedicated gateway.
 The integrated cache has two parts: